chromice/ae/README.md

 Hello universe!
 ```

 Congratulations!
-Now you should probably tinker with the example application and read the rest of this document to get a basic understanding of æ capabilities.
+You may tinker with the examples (see */examples* directory) or read the rest of this document to get a basic understanding of æ capabilities.

 ## Core